Figicons/Figicons/README.md

 ## About Figicons

 Figicons is an open-source SVG icon set containing over 150+ icons designed on a 24px grid in Figma.
-Custom icons that are designed in Figma can also be used.
-Figicons provides the right tooling to easily fetch, parse & optimize such icons in minutes.
+Figicons also provides the right tooling ([via the CLI](https://github.com/Figicons/cli)) to easily fetch, parse & optimize your custom icons in minutes.

 [View all 150+ icons](https://figicons.com)

 ## Designed in Figma

-The Figicons source is open in Figma, [check them out](https://www.figma.com/file/eIOdDEWeiHETuccK5xpfNhEc/Icons) and feel free to create issues for suggestions on the default icons.
+The Figicons source file is [available in Figma](https://www.figma.com/file/eIOdDEWeiHETuccK5xpfNhEc/Icons).
+Feel free to create issues for icon suggestions on the default icon set.

 ###### Figicons is not affiliated with Figma in any way